mcanela-iese/DataScience/3. NumPy and Pandas/README.md

 `df = pd.DataFrame(arr2)`

 They can also be extracted from a data source (local or remote), such as a CSV file, an Excel sheet, or a table from a relational database.
 As for the series, a range index is automatically created unless an alternative definition is provided.
 The same is true for column names, so, in the above example, `df.columns` would return a range of integers.
-It is recommended to choose column names which are suggestive of the content of the column.
+It is recommended to choose a column name which suggest the content of the column.

 Columns can be extracted from a data frame by naming them: